wdawson/okta.github.io/_source/quickstart-fragments/angular/default-example.md

 At the end of the Angular instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your Angular application can send to your server.

+> If you would prefer to download a complete sample application, please visit [Angular Sample Applications for Okta][].

 ## Prerequisites
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
 * If you don't have an Angular app, or are new to Angular, please start with the [Angular Quickstart](https://angular.io/guide/quickstart) guide.
 It will walk you through the creation of an Angular app, creating routes, and other application development essentials.